Standard steps of importing into the Netherlands

 - import licences

 These documents are often issued by government organisations.
-Check which documents you need for your import from a non-EU country by asking your customs broker, or by consulting the EU Access2Markets tool.
+Check which documents you need for your import from a non-EU country by consulting the EU Access2Markets tool.

 13. Calculate your cost price